 Ksawery: “We did do some paid advertising to attract people to take the assessment.
 We used social media, and we also use a tool called ‘Intercom’ for customer communication on our website and platform.
 We pushed the assessment there, through a pop-up, and invited people to participate.
 We also sent it to quite a few partners that work closely with us, in consultation terms.
 They passed it onto someone else.
 So it wasn’t fully organic.

-Ksawery has two tips for people who want to use this tool as they did:
+Ksawery has two tips for people who want to use this tool like he did:

 The Demo PDF report

-We tweaked the styling to our color schemes and it definitely saved us some time.
+We tweaked the styling so it’s our color schemes and it definitely saved us some time.
 That was really good.

 The Support Library